Golden Goose Care Guide

 Canvas

-Beyond the basics, you might have a pair with glitter, pony hair, or cool technical fabrics.
-These are the showstoppers, but they also require the most careful, gentle handling.
+Showstoppers like pony hair or technical fabrics.
+These are the models that require the most careful, gentle handling.

 Essential Cleaning Arsenal